hydroLB/Arduino_Auto_Chicken_Coop/README.md

 Welcome to the Arduino-Powered automatic Chicken Coop project!
 This project is perfect for hobbyists and small-scale farmers who want to ensure their chickens receive the best care and living conditions possible while inputting minimal continued effort into raising them.
 Our Arduino-based system offers an affordable and efficient way to manage your chicken coop, leading to happier chickens and a more enjoyable experience for you.

-The `main.cpp` is a compilation of the various seperate files representing the chicken coop.
+The `All_in_One_Main.cpp` is a compilation of the various separate files representing the chicken coop all together as a single file.
 Makes it easier to upload to the Arduino.

 # Items Required:
 1. Arduino Mega 2560: $38.00 (estimated, price may vary)